 On January 4, 2019, Westport residents Andrew Colabella, Ashley Moran, Greg Naughton, Liz Milwe & Wendy Batteau inaugurated THE PLASTIC-POLLUTION PROJECT with a sold-out benefit event at Fairfield Theatre Company’s “Stage One” in Fairfield, CT.
 “P3” announced their campaign to combat plastic pollution in our community by focusing primarily on the wildly harmful effects of SINGLE-USE PLASTICS.
 P3 intends to raise awareness of the problem, to educate our community about alternatives and solutions, and to advocate for local legislation to curb the most harmful sources of plastic pollution.
-In addition to more upcoming “awareness/education” events and pr efforts, P3 announced an education program that will invite local school children to develop a “plastic-pollution solution” presentation for local businesses and restaurants with the goal of dramatically reducing their plastic waste.
+(More about P3's mission)

 1 REFUSE PLASTIC STRAWS!